Share This Article:

 • The employee follows some common practices in the faith tradition but not others

-Group prayer at work is acceptable only when it is voluntary.
+Group prayer at work cannot be forced, but it is acceptable so long as it is voluntary.
 In a recent case, EOC vs. Aurora Renovations and Developments, two employees of a home service repair company in North Carolina sued their employer after they were terminated for not partaking in mandatory daily prayer meetings.
-Title VII explicitly forbids employers from coercing employees to participate in religious activities.
-While this court case is ongoing, it is a reminder of how important it is for employers to understand the laws and regulations surrounding religious freedom in the workplace.

 • Voluntary shift substitutions or swaps (e.g., if an employee cannot work during a religious holiday such as Yom Kippur)